hyrumcoop/bank/README.md

 Run `mcts_test.py` to run the Monte-Carlo Tree Search algorithm against 7 other players in 1000 different games.
 The win/draw rates are reported in the console for each player.

+### Interactive Play

+Running `python interactive.py` sets up an interactive game for a `HumanPlayer` against a few computer strategies.

 ## Bank API Overview

 This repo implements the Bank game logic as the foundation for the tournament ranking algorithm and Monte-Carlo tree search algorithm.